bbatsov/metaredux/_posts/2018-11-05-managing-multiple-jdks-on-macos.md

 your sleeves and getting dirty can be fun and rewarding.
 You get to learn more, you get to build a workflow that's tailored to your needs, and you get to have some fun in the process.
-That makes you feel like a real hacker, doesn't it? :wink:
+That makes you feel like a real hacker, doesn't it?

 Journey before destination...